SCALESD/workshop-2-ds-foundations-jupyter-numpy/README.md

 # Workshop 2: Data Science Foundations with Jupyter, NumPy, and Pandas
 This repository contains example code for working with parking meter and transaction data from City of San Diego.

+Video recording can be found on YouTube: [https://www.youtube.com/watch?v=GzkuvGbwgU8]

 ## Setup

 ### NumPy and Pandas